 An experienced truck accident lawyer from Robinette Legal Group can help you evaluate all of these factors, and assist you with identifying every party who can be held liable for your injuries and losses.

 Common Causes of Trucking Accidents in West Virginia

-There is a good chance that your truck accident could have been prevented had the trucking company or its truck driver acted with due care.
+There is a good chance that your trucking accident could have been prevented had the trucking company or its truck driver acted with due care.
 Most trucking accidents stem from preventable mistakes and acts of carelessness from either the companies or truck drivers.
 Common causes of truck accidents in West Virginia include:

 - Loss of control by the truck driver;